Kaiede/SingleBoard/README.md

 }
 ```

-Things can go further, say I wanted to do this for 4 pins at the same time.
+Things can go further, say you wanted to do this for 4 pins at the same time.
 SingleBoard supports the idea of pin sets to interact with a set of pins instead of just a single pin.
 The interface is different in subtle ways, but very similar:

 ```Swift
 let gpios = SingleBoard.raspberryPi.gpio